verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 However, you may choose to install Verrazzano using a private registry even if you are not running in a disconnected environment.

 ## Prerequisites
-  * Your environment must connect to the Internet to download the Verrazzano images and Verrazzano distribution.
+  * You will need to connect to the Internet to download the Verrazzano images and Verrazzano distribution.
-  * Your environment must connect to your private registry to load the downloaded images.
-  * You must copy the downloaded Verrazzano distribution to the disconnected environment.
+  * You will need a way to transfer the images and distribution to your private registry.
   * Your workstation must have at least 20 GB of disk space.
   * You must have the following software installed:
        - [Docker](https://docs.docker.com/get-docker/)